 Applicant FSL Application No. Date Status Activity Distance from Survey Area Potential for In-Combination Effects Screening In/Out Cork County Council FS006969 14/10/2019 Determination Dredging at Courtmacsherry Pier, Cork and disposal on land No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
-OUT Cork County Council FS006971 14/10/2019 Determination Dredging at Reen Pier, Cork approx 10 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
-OUT Dursey Island Cable Car FS007068 11/10/2019 Applied Construction of new cable car system to Dursey Island approx 55 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
+OUT Cork County Council FS006971 14/10/2019 Determination Dredging at Reen Pier, Cork approx 10 km No spatial overlap.
+There is a potential for temporal overlap.
+Out of an abundance of caution, it is considered that there is the potential for in-combination effects.
+Mitigation measures are required.
+IN Dursey Island Cable Car FS007068 11/10/2019 Applied Construction of new cable car system to Dursey Island approx 55 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Irish Water FS006985 01/08/2019 Determination Storm Outfall Pipe at Gibbon's Quay, Kinsale approx 35 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Greenlink Interconnector Ltd. FS007050 03/09/2021 Determination Subsea and underground electricity interconnector cable between Irish and UK electricity grids Approx. 160km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Irish Water FS007046 01/08/2019 Determination Site Investigation for Storm Water Outfall Extension, Kinsale approx 50 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT Skibbereen Rowing Club FS005806 14/04/2019 Applied Construction of concrete wall, floating pontoon and three gangways approx 13 km No spatial overlap and given the nature of activities proposed under each application, there would be no incombination effects between them even if they were to occur at the same time.
 OUT